 Psychology students may wish to join the Psychology Undergraduate Students' Association (PSYCHS).
-They are located in the Administration building, room 170 or may be contacted at 220-5567.
+They are located in Administration 170 and may be contacted at 220-5567.

 Student Union VP Academic: Phone: 220-3911 suvpaca@ucalgary.ca

 Student Union Faculty Rep.: Phone: 220-3913 socialscirep@su.ucalgary.ca